isomerpages/enterprisesg-cpso/news-and-media/media-releases/_posts/2019-12-23-enterprise-singapore-advises-consumers-to-stop-use-of-selected-elmark-ceiling-fans.md

   f.
 Take care not to press down on, or bend fan blades during cleaning;<br>
   g.
 Maintain the fan blade by cleaning it frequently with warm water only.
 Soap or strong detergent is not recommended.

  6\.
-Consumers can report product safety issues to Enterprise Singapore at 1800 773 3163 or consumerprotection@enterprisesg.gov.sg.
+Consumers can report product safety issues to Enterprise Singapore at 1800 773 3163 or <consumerprotection@enterprisesg.gov.sg>.
 For consumer safety tips, visit <a href="https://www.enterprisesg.gov.sg/safety-tips">www.enterprisesg.gov.sg/safety-tips</a>{:target="_blank"}.
 For information on registration of Controlled Goods, suppliers can visit <a href="https://www.enterprisesg.gov.sg/cpsr">www.enterprisesg.gov.sg/cpsr</a>{:target="_blank"}.

 <sup>1</sup>For full listing of the 33 categories of Controlled Goods under the Consumer Protection (Safety Requirements) Regulations (CPSR), click [here](https://www.enterprisesg.gov.sg/quality-standards/consumer-protection/for-suppliers/regulations-and-guidelines-for-suppliers/regulations-and-guidelines-for-suppliers/consumer-protection-safety-requirements-regulations/controlled-goods-and-their-applicable-safety-standards)